Millennium Child Support Group

 Millennium Child Support Group aims to provide 100% coverage by 2025.

-The new transformative approach is assembling a public-private partnership with a range of allies to tackle child labour.
-This will include governments, industry, local communities and development partners such as the U.S., European governments, UNICEF, the International Labour Organization, the International Cocoa Initiative and the World Bank and civil society organizations.
+The new transformative approach involves assembling a public-private partnership with a range of allies to tackle child labour.
+This will include governments, industry, local communities, and development partners such as the U.S., European governments, UNICEF, the International Labour Organization, the International Cocoa Initiative, the World Bank, and civil society organizations.

 Tackling Poverty Is Key

-Scaling up existing actions, building broader alliances and planning on a broader range of actions depends on recognizing that child labour is heavily associated with poverty.
-Only by taking this more direct and comprehensive approach we can ensure today’s generation of children reach their full potential and have a chance at the bright future they deserve.
+Scaling up existing actions, building broader alliances, and planning on a wider range of actions depend on recognizing that child labour is heavily associated with poverty.
+Only by taking this more direct and comprehensive approach can we ensure today’s generation of children reach their full potential and have a chance at the bright future they deserve.